12 Best Dive Watches Under $1,000 for 2024

 Price: $499 USD; Case: Stainless Steel, 39mm; Water Resistance: 200m; Movement: Japanese Automatic; Crystal: Hesalite.

 I’ve gone through a bunch of great dive watches with more eccentric dials.
 But if you’re looking for something that is a no-frills vintage-inspired piece, the Lorier Neptune is the perfect choice.
 Harkening back to the Rolex Submariners of the 1950s and 1960s, the Neptune features a gilt dial, hesalite crystal and big crown.
 But that’s not to say the Neptune is without its own identity.
-The watch features interesting triangular hands that are matched with the 12,3,6, and 9 hour markers. at $499, it’s one of the less expensive models on this list, but still worth a look.
+The watch features interesting triangular hands that are matched with the 12,3,6, and 9 hour markers.
+At $499, it’s one of the less expensive models on this list, but still worth a look.

 Citizen Promaster Fujitsubo